What Does an Executive Trainee Do?

 An executive trainee’s job placement includes performing the duties of both junior and senior members of each department.
 This allows the trainee to fully comprehend what is involved in the work, the department’s function, and constraints such as supply and demand.
 An executive trainee in a bank, for example, may be required to work as a teller, assist clients with account opening, and assist borrowers with loan applications.
 A trainee in a manufacturing environment, on the other hand, is likely to be exposed to responsibilities like labor relations, workplace safety and health regulations, and cost accounting.

 For an executive trainee, projects like productivity or workflow studies are ideal learning opportunities.
-These projects allow the trainee to not only practice management skills supervising the team members, but also to gain a thorough understanding of the science behind the business.
+These projects allow the trainee to not only practice management skills by supervising the team members, but also to gain a thorough understanding of the science behind the business.
 Similarly, outsourcing a critical service is a project that can provide the trainee with firsthand information about the reasons for outsourcing as well as the commitment of the chosen service provider.
 If the trainee stays in the same department after the training period, this knowledge may be useful for future career advancement.

 If the executive trainee wants to work in marketing, he or she may need to learn about sales, public relations, and advertising.
 A trainee in this position will be expected to understand the company’s sales strategies and collaborate with the advertising agency and production to implement them.
-A useful skill is the ability to read the market and identify potential changes in demand, which can be learned shadowing management and watching how they analyze data.
+A useful skill is the ability to read the market and identify potential changes in demand, which can be learned by shadowing management and watching how they analyze data.